yasirbhutta/yasirbhutta.github.io/computer-basics/learn-computer.md

  * Using Medical Imaging Software: Analyze medical images.
  * Using Legal Software: Manage legal documents and cases.
  * Using Accounting Software: Manage finances and accounting tasks.
+ * Using GitHUB
+ * Using Visual Studio Code
+ * Using Reptlit

 ## Additional Tasks (Based on Your Needs)
  * Setting Up a Home Network: Connect multiple devices to a shared internet connection.
  * Configuring a Router: Customize your router's settings to improve performance and security.